TheOfficialPeter/GroupChat/README.md

 ### Ways to improve:
 - Add lazy loading for messages (like discord) ex: when scrolling upwards, the messages start loading in from the past.<br/>
 - Improve error messages (use AJAX and get returns from HTTP calls, html forms has its limitations)
-- Add a password for private servers.
+- Add a password-after-pin for private servers.
 We don't want another 2020 zoom incident lol

 ## Installation